1Kunalvats9/teen_titans/ENVIRONMENT_SETUP.md

 3. **Text Processing**: Extracted text is sent to Gemini AI with context
 4. **Response Generation**: Gemini AI generates a natural, conversational response
 5. **Display**: Clean, formatted response is shown to the user

+### Profile Image Workflow
+The profile image system follows this workflow:

+1. **Image Selection**: User selects or drags & drops an image during onboarding
+2. **Image Preview**: Image is previewed before upload
+3. **Cloudinary Upload**: Image is converted to base64 and uploaded to Cloudinary
+4. **Database Storage**: Cloudinary URL is saved to the user's profile in the database
+5. **Dashboard Display**: Profile image is displayed on the dashboard and throughout the app

 ### Key Features:
 - **OCR Text Extraction**: Uses Google Cloud Vision API for accurate text detection